software-mansion/react-native-enriched/README.md

 setValue: (value: string) => void;
 ```

 Sets the input's value.
-If the string is a valid html output of the `EnrichedTextInput` component (or other html that the parser will accept), proper styles will be applied too.

-- `value: string` - the new value.
+- `value: string` - value to set, it can either be `react-native-enriched` supported HTML string or raw text.

 #### `.startMention()`